coreyja/caje/README.md

 ## Admin Endpoints

 The following admin endpoints exist to help with managing the cache, and debugging `caje`.
-They are currently UNAUTHENTICATED, and should be locked down to only allow requests from authorized admins.
+They are currently authenticated, with a shared password that is set as an environment variable.

+We'd like to change this to use Passkeys in the future.

 - `GET#_caje/list` Displays the current values in both the FileSystem cache and the DB Manifest
 - `POST#_caje/clear_fs` Clears the File System cache on the node that recieves this request
 - `POST#_caje/clear_db` Clears the DB Manifest which is shared between all nodes
 - `POST#_caje/populate` Checks the manifest for any pages that are not cached locally, and caches them to the File System

+- `GET#_caje/auth` Displays the Admin Login Page
+- `POST#_caje/auth` Login to the Admin Dashboard

 ## Acknowledgements